By ELLIOT SPAGAT and STEPHEN GROVES

 “They are all gone now,” Javier Cazares said. ”All her little best friends were killed too.”

-Despite her young age, Jacklyn was tough-minded and compassionate.
+Jacklyn would have turned 10 on June 10.
+Despite her young age, she was equal parts tough-minded and compassionate.

-Cazares drove his daughter to school Tuesday for the awards ceremony.
-About 90 minutes later, the family got a call about an active shooter.
+Cazares drove his daughter to school Tuesday — she had an awards ceremony that morning.
+About 90 minutes later, the family got a call: An active shooter was in the school.

 “I drove like a bat out of hell,” he said.
 “My baby was in trouble.”

-“There was more than 100 people out there waiting.
-It was chaotic,” he said of the scene at the school.
-He grew impatient with the police response and even raised the idea of rushing inside with other bystanders.
+“There was more than 100 people out there waiting, it was chaotic,” he said of the scene at the school.
+He grew impatient with how the police were responding and even raised the idea of rushing into the school with several other bystanders.

-Cazares said his niece followed an ambulance to the hospital and saw Jacklyn being taken inside.
-The entire family soon arrived and pressed hospital officials for information for nearly three hours.
-They begged, cried and showed photos of Jacklyn.
-Finally, a pastor, police officer and a doctor came to them.
+Cazares said his niece followed an ambulance to the hospital and saw Jacklyn taken inside.
+The entire family soon joined and pressed hospital officials for information for nearly three hours.
+They begged, cried and showed them photos of their daughter.
+Finally, a pastor, police officer and a doctor met with them.

 “My wife asked the question, ‘Is she alive or is she passed?’”
 Cazares said.
 “They were like, ‘No, she’s gone.’”

-Ryan Ramirez also rushed to Robb Elementary when he heard about the shooting, hoping to find his daughter, Alithia, and take her home, KTRK-TV reported.
+Ryan Ramirez also rushed to Robb Elementary when he heard about the shooting, hoping to find his daughter, Alithia, and take her home.
 But Alithia, too, was among the victims.

 Ramirez’s Facebook page includes a photo, now shown around the world, of the little girl wearing the multi-colored T-shirt that announced she was out of “single digits” after turning 10 years old.
 The same photo was posted again Wednesday with no words, but with Alithia wearing angel wings.